Sign-up ends in:

 • Use the lower body to initiate the downswing; it keeps the club moving through impact and prevents it from getting stuck in the ground.

-• Don’t forget to shift weight to the lead side as you come through impact, this weight shift pulls the club along and helps you strike the ball first than turf.
+• Don’t forget to shift weight to the lead side as you come through impact.
+This weight shift pulls the club along and helps you strike the ball first, then the turf.

 Unfortunately, there is no one single reason why you chunk your irons.